Ethra8/history_beyond_myth/README.md

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/653a0b50-b100-4ff5-91de-fa33e732db62)

 ### [404 ERROR PAGE](https://englishgrows.com/history_beyond_myth/404.html)
-Provides the user with an error page that follows the same line of design as the rest of the site, adding a note of humour to relieve some possible fustration that an error could cause in case something goes wrong.
+Provides the user with an error page that follows the same line of design as the rest of the site, adding a note of humour to relieve some possible frustration that an error could cause in case something goes wrong.
 The imagery has been carefully selected, and as a fixed image there is a medieval thinker taken from the *Codex Manesse*, dated around 1250.
 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/fac98c2d-966e-4aa8-ae17-90b963d36247)

 ## Design Elements
 ### AUDIO
 - ***Avalon Page***: Audio tag with controls allows the user to listen to the French Pronunciation of the word *abalone*.
-The sourceof the audio file is the French [Laurousse Dictionary](https://voix.larousse.fr/francais/322395fra2.mp3)
+The source of the audio file is the French [Laurousse Dictionary](https://voix.larousse.fr/francais/322395fra2.mp3)

 ### VIDEO
-- ***Avalon Page***: there are two *Youtube* videos embeded:
+- ***Avalon Page***: there are two *Youtube* videos embedded:
     1. Song written by King Richard "The Lionheart" in old French dialect, which aims to provide the user with an entertaining demonstration of how predominant was French language at that time.
-It also aims to link to the supposition that *abalone* might be the origin of *avalon*, as Guernsey might as well have been commonly nicknamed as the *Isle of Abalones*, being famous for them, and the European referrence place where they naturally grew.
+It also aims to link to the supposition that *abalone* might be the origin of *avalon*, as Guernsey might as well have been commonly nicknamed as the *Isle of Abalones*, being famous for them, and the European reference place where they naturally grew.

 ### ICONS
 - ***Footer***: Fixed at the bottom of each page, it contains 4 icons.
 3 are from social media (Instagram, Twitter, Facebook), and the 4th is an *envelope* icon from which the user can seamlessly send an email to the administrators of the site.

 ### INTERACTIVE MAP
-***Avalon Page***: Included in the *Strategic Location* section, there is an interactive **Google Maps** map embeded showing the exact location of the Isle of Guernsey.
+***Avalon Page***: Included in the *Strategic Location* section, there is an interactive **Google Maps** map embedded showing the exact location of the Isle of Guernsey.

 ### FORM
 - ***Sign Up Form***: The form is placed in the sing-up page, and includes the following ***inputs***: